CMCD1996/Portfolio/academia.md

 ### **Theory & Hypotheses**

-Machine learning models optimise a loss function by iteratively fine tuning model parameters to minimise the difference between actual observations & predicted outcomes.
-Portfolio managers seek to maximise excess returns while diversifying idiosyncratic risk by using trading strategies e.g., Trading long-short equity hedge portfolios.
+Machine learning models optimise a loss function by iteratively finetuning model parameters to minimise the difference between actual observations & predicted outcomes.
+Portfolio managers seek to maximise excess returns while diversifying idiosyncratic risk with trading strategies, e.g., Trading long-short equity hedge portfolios.

-I reconfigured a neural network to directly use a hedge portfolio loss function to maximise excess returns of one month lead long-short hedge portfolios.
+I reconfigured a neural network to directly use a hedge portfolio loss function to maximise excess returns of one-month lead long-short hedge portfolios.

-Analysis tested the reconfigured model's ability to generate statistically and economically significant results, outperform standard configurations, and align with a portfolio manager's mandate.
+The analysis tested the reconfigured model's ability to generate statistically and economically significant results, outperform standard configurations, and align with a portfolio manager's mandate.
 Hypothetically,

 1. It is possible to reconfigure a neural network from maximisation problems given: **Argmax $$f(x)$$ = Argmin $$-f(x)$$**.
-2. A hedge portfolio loss function will not outperform standard minimisation functions given the fundamental theory behind these models.
+2. Given the fundamental theory behind these models, A hedge portfolio loss function will not outperform standard minimisation functions.

 ### **Data**

-I used a global factor dataset published by [Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) using [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) by S&P Global.
-The dataset is comprised of individual firm-year observations across countries with a 1-month holding period factor for each characteristic e.g., book-to-market ratio.
-A factor represents a characteristic's contribution to a portfolio's excess returns to if included in a long-short zero net investment strategy calculated by:
+I used a global factor dataset published by [Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) using [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) from S&P Global.
+The dataset includes individual firm-year observations across countries with a 1-month holding period factor for each characteristic, e.g., book-to-market ratio.
+A factor represents a characteristic's contribution to a portfolio's excess returns if included in a long-short zero net investment strategy calculated by:

 1. Sorting stocks into terciles for each characteristic for each country and month;
-2. Defining factors by high-tercile returns minus low-tercile returns to align with a zero cost investment strategy, calculating each factors' alpha using an Ordinary least squares (OLS) regression on a constant and region's market return;
+2. Defining factors by high-tercile returns minus low-tercile returns to align with a zero-cost investment strategy, calculating each factor's alpha using an Ordinary least squares (OLS) regression on a constant and region's market return;
-3. Clustering factors by signing factors and equally weighting returns of a factors within a specific cluster.
+3. Clustering factors by signing factors and equally weighting returns of factors within a specific cluster.

 ### **Model Architecture**

-An input, ouput, and multiple hidden layers contribute to standard deep neutral network topography (left).
-I configured a deep neutral network with an input layer, output layer, three dense hidden layers, & one dropout hidden layer to mitigate overfitting (right) using Google's open-source machine learning platform [Tensorflow](https://www.tensorflow.org/).
+An input, output, and multiple hidden layers contribute to standard deep neutral network topography (left).
+Using Google's [Tensorflow](https://www.tensorflow.org/) open-source machine learning platform, I configured a deep neural network with an input layer, an output layer, three dense hidden layers, & one dropout hidden layer to mitigate overfitting (right).

 | ![](assets/images/academia/neural-network.png) | ![](assets/images/academia/nn-configuration.png) |